Doctorate in Public Relations & PHD Advertising Programs in Idaho

 Doctorate in Public Relations and Advertising programs are the highest level of degree one could achieve in the parent field of marketing.
 As a research degree, a PhD in Advertising or Public Relations is often planned-out for the thought leader.
-PhD students are usually asked to forge new theories, understand global trends, and problem solve in their industry.
+Also, PhD students are usually asked to forge new theories, understand global trends, and problem solve in their industry.

 written by Rana Waxman